Get Active: Cycling Edit

 - Proper lights are required - A white light at the front and a red light at the back of the bike, as well as white reflective tape on the front and red reflective tape on the back of your bicycle frame

 - A bell or horn is required to let other cyclists and pedestrians know you are approaching

 Find out about the changes to Making Ontario Roads Safer Act, Bill-31.

 Riding at night and not sure where to put reflectors?
 The Ministry of Transportation Ontario has a great guide on where to put reflectors.
 Toronto Public Health also has general cycling videos for riding at night, in all seasons and cycling in the rain.

 Car Bike Collisions

 Between 2014 and 2016 there was a 58% increase in dooring collisions.
-Dooring is a term that used to describe an incident in which an occupant of a parked vehicle opens their door and hits a passing cyclists.
+Dooring is a term used to describe an incident in which an occupant of a parked vehicle opens their door and hits a passing cyclist.
 Learn how to reduce the risk.

 Being a Cyclist in Toronto